pandeyanand9023/Cricket-Match/README.md

 UtilClass:
-UtilClass contains method for validation.
+It is a utility class that contains method for validation.